-In Manhattan, the 10 ¾ years old Gabe finds his first love when he meets his former kindergarten mate, the eleven years old Rosemary, in his karate classes.
+In Manhattan, 10-year-old Gabe finds his first love when he meets his former kindergarten mate, eleven-year-old Rosemary, in his karate classes.
 Confused with his new feelings and with the divorce process of his beloved parents, Leslie and Adam, he experiences the delightful unknown sensation of being in love for the first time.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 If there ever was a sequel to Little Manhattan the "height difference" wouldn't play a part anymore.
 Actress Charlotte Ray Rosenberg (Rosemary) is now (in 2020) 1,60 meters tall (63") and Josh Hutcherson (Gabe) 1,70 meters (67").
 See more »

 Both boards that are broken (Rosemary's and Tim's) have visible seams running down them where they are supposed to split.
 Tim's is very obvious.
 Rosemary's is more evident along the top portion of the board.
 See more »

 For those of you out there less experienced that me let me tell you something about girls.
 They're basically gross.
 See this is pretty much black and white from where i'm standing.
 Used to be back in the day maybe first or second grade popular wisdom was they give you cooties.